fmp453/few-shot-erasing/README.md

 This repository contains the implementation of [Erasing Concepts from Text-to-Image Diffusion Models with Few-shot Unlearning](https://arxiv.org/abs/2405.07288).

+> [!NOTE]
+> We used stable diffusion 1.5. in our experiments, but it has been deleted from huggingface (as of September 2, 2024).

 ## News
+- Camera-ready version is released on arXiv
 - Our paper has been accepted by BMVC2024 ([accepted papers list](https://bmvc2024.org/programme/accepted_papers/))

 ## Installation